pingcap/docs/tidb-cloud/vector-search-index.md

 > **Note:**
 >
-> The syntax to create Vector Index may be changed in future releases.
+> The syntax to create a vector index might change in future releases.

-You must specify the distance metric via `distance=<metric>` config when creating the vector index:
+You must specify the distance metric via the `distance=<metric>` configuration when creating the vector index:

 - Cosine Distance: `COMMENT "hnsw(distance=cosine)"`
 - L2 Distance: `COMMENT "hnsw(distance=l2)"`

-Vector index can be only created for fixed-dimensional vector columns like `VECTOR(3)`.
-It cannot be created for mixed-dimensional vector columns like `VECTOR`, because vector distances can be only calculated between vectors with the same dimensions.
+The vector index can only be created for fixed-dimensional vector columns like `VECTOR(3)`.
+It cannot be created for mixed-dimensional vector columns like `VECTOR` because vector distances can only be calculated between vectors with the same dimensions.

-If you are using programming language SDKs or ORMs, please refer to the following documentations for creating vector indexes:
+If you are using programming language SDKs or ORMs, refer to the following documentation for creating vector indexes:

 - Python: [TiDB Vector SDK for Python](https://github.com/pingcap/tidb-vector-python)
 - Python: [SQLAlchemy](/tidb-cloud/vector-search-integrate-with-sqlalchemy.md)
 - Python: [Peewee](/tidb-cloud/vector-search-integrate-with-peewee.md)
 - Python: [Django](/tidb-cloud/vector-search-integrate-with-django-orm.md)

-Please be aware of the following limitations when creating the vector index.
-We are working to remove these limitations in future releases:
+Be aware of the following limitations when creating the vector index.
+These limitations might be removed in future releases:

-- L1 distance and inner product are not supported for Vector Index yet.
+- L1 distance and inner product are not supported for the vector index yet.

 - You can only define and create a vector index when the table is created.
-Vector index cannot be created on-demand using DDLs after the table is created.
-Vector indexes cannot be dropped using DDLs as well.
+You cannot create the vector index on demand using DDL statements after the table is created.
+You cannot drop the vector index using DDL statements as well.

-## Use Vector Index
+## Use the vector index

 The vector search index can be used in K-nearest neighbor search queries by using the `ORDER BY ...
 LIMIT` form like below: